CS

 Feature Showdown

-The Audi Q6 e-tron features a 14.5-inch touchscreen, while the Land Rover Defender 90 gets a 13.1-inch display.
+The Audi Q6 e-tron features a 14.5-inch touchscreen paired with a 11.9-inch digital dash, while the Land Rover Defender 90 gets a 11.4-inch display and 12.3-inch instruments.
 Apple CarPlay and Android Auto are standard across both.

-The Audi Q6 e-tron stands out with wireless Apple CarPlay/Android Auto and power tailgate that you will not find on the Land Rover Defender 90.
+The Audi Q6 e-tron stands out with wireless Apple CarPlay/Android Auto, power tailgate and Bang & Olufsen audio that you will not find on the Land Rover Defender 90.
 The Land Rover Defender 90 counters with Apple CarPlay.
 Which feature set matters more depends on your daily routine and priorities.

 Drivetrain